smartrent/alarmist/README.md

 to call `Alarmist.add_managed_alarm/1` with each possibility.
 I.e., `Alarmist.add_managed_alarm({NetworkDownAlarm, "eth0"})`

+### Unknown alarm handling

+Alarm IDs that haven't been set or cleared yet are reported as `:unknown`.
+These alarms could just be due to initialization order where the code that reports them hasn't run yet.
+They could also be due to an Alarm ID being misspelled.

+Managed alarms treat unknown alarms as cleared in `alarm_if` expressions.

+Lastly, Alarmist transitions managed alarm IDs to the `:unknown` state in `Alarmist.remove_managed_alarm/1`.
+While it's not common for managed alarms to be removed in production use, if they were, any code listening for events from them would notice it.

 ## Managed alarm operators

 Managed alarms defined with `alarm_if` support boolean operators and a few